Unsolved murders mean that out there, a murderer who walks free.

 A second theory, which roped in William Kabogo, suggested that she might have been killed elsewhere and her body then dumped on the road.
 One of the first policemen on the site noted the absence of a blood trail that would support the first theory.
 Another witness said she had seen a Mercedes stop and drop off a human body.
 The public inquest ended without any solid conclusions.

 6. Monica Njeri

 1980 promised to be a good year for the flesh business in Mombasa.
 Kenya and the US had recently signed a deal that allowed the docking of American ships on Kenyan waters.
-The flocking of thousands of randy sailors on liberty meant it was time for Monica Njeri, a mother of two to make a killing.
+The flocking of thousands of randy sailors on liberty meant it was time for Monica Njeri, a sex worker and a mother of two to make a killing.